mscdex/ssh2-streams/SFTPStream.md

 * **READDIR**(< _integer_ >reqID, < _Buffer_ >handle)
  - the `handle` that you responded to the `OPENDIR` event with is passed to you as a second parameter to identify which directory is being read.
-Respond with `sftpStream.name()` and an array of file entries.
-The event will then fire one more time, and you must detect this using the `handle`, and respond with `sftpStream.status(ssh2.SFTP_STATUS_CODES.EOF)`.
+This event may fire several times.
+Respond with `sftpStream.name()` and an array of file entries, or `sftpStream.status(SFTPStream.STATUS_CODE.EOF)` if there are no more directory entries remaining to list.

 * **LSTAT**(< _integer_ >reqID, < _string_ >path)
  - respond with `sftpStream.attrs()`